Ring the Alarm: Live performances

-Knowles performed "Ring the Alarm" on August 5, 2007, at Madison Square Garden in Manhattan, wearing a long red overcoat.
+Beyoncé performed "Ring the Alarm" on August 5, 2007, at Madison Square Garden in Manhattan, wearing a long red overcoat.
 Jon Pareles of The New York Times praised her performance, stating: "Beyoncé needs no distractions from her singing, which can be airy or brassy, tearful or vicious, rapid-fire with staccato syllables or sustained in curlicued melismas.
 But she was in constant motion, strutting in costumes."
-In Los Angeles, Knowles performed song, dressed in a long red overcoat.
+In Los Angeles, Beyoncé performed song, dressed in a long red overcoat.
 She was accompanied by several backup dancers and live instrumentation.
-When she sang "Ring the Alarm" in Sunrise, Florida on June 29, 2009, Knowles was wearing a glittery gold leotard.
+When she sang "Ring the Alarm" in Sunrise, Florida on June 29, 2009, Beyoncé was wearing a glittery gold leotard.
 Animated graphics of turntables, faders and other club equipment were projected behind her, the dancers and the musicians.
-Knowles was accompanied by two drummers, two keyboardists, a percussionist, a horn section, three backup vocalists and a lead guitarist.
+Beyoncé was accompanied by two drummers, two keyboardists, a percussionist, a horn section, three backup vocalists and a lead guitarist.
 "Ring the Alarm" was included on her 2007 live album The Beyoncé Experience Live.

+"Ring the Alarm" was also featured in several of Beyoncé's later concert tours.
+It was included in the setlist of the On the Run Tour (2014), a collaborative stadium tour with Jay-Z, where Beyoncé performed a shortened version during the third segment.
+Most recently, the song was also part of The Formation World Tour (2016) and On the Run II Tour (2018).